Skip to main content

 Career path and progression

-With experience, you could progress to a management role.
-With further study, you could also move into research or teaching.
+With experience, you could become a senior or lead medical illustrator, or move into management.
+With further study, you could work in research or teaching.

 Current opportunities